 Clinical trial feasibility before rare disease clinical trials

-Conducting clinical trial feasibility is one of the first and crucial step involved in any rare disease clinical trial process.
+Conducting clinical trial feasibility is one of the first and crucial steps involved in any rare disease clinical trial process.

 Most of the clinical trials experience delays and an increase in financial burdens due to several factors like poor patient recruitment, inefficient investigators selection, improper region preference, poor understanding of ethical and local regulatory aspects of the selected site and region for conducting the study, time delay and cost incurred due to delays.